andrewpfunk/Android-411/README.md

 ```

 - Use systemd to start the VNC server automatically
 ```
 sudo systmectl enable --now tigervncserver@:1.service
 ```

 - Check status of VNC server
 ```
 sudo systemctl status tigervncserver@:1.service

-- Allow port 5901 in Terminal settings, and forward the port with adb
+- Allow port 5901 in Terminal settings, and forward the port with adb on your computer
 ```
 adb forward tcp:5901 tcp:5901
 ```

+- Connect to localhost:1 using a VNC viewer on your computer